drew18moore/flashcards-client/README.md

 - Create, edit, or delete decks
 - Create, edit, or delete cards in a deck
 - Study your flashcards
+- Create custom tests to test your knowledge

 ## Getting Started
 ### Prerequisites